 It declares the molecule structure and unique Feature Barcode sequence of each

 feature present in your experiment.
 Each line of the CSV declares one unique

 Feature Barcode.
-The Feature Reference CSV File is passed to cellranger
+The Feature Reference CSV file is passed to cellranger

 count with the

---feature-ref flag.
+[feature] section of the multi config CSV file.
 Please note that the CSV

 may not contain characters outside of the ASCII range.